vocdoni/ui-components/packages/components/README.md

 )
 ~~~

-### Theming complex multipart components
+#### Theming complex multipart components

-Some components, like `<QuestionsForm />` follow a multipart component
+Some components, like `<ElectionQuestions />` follow a multipart component
 structure.
 Please refer to the
 [official chakra documentation][multipart components] for more info on how to
 style these type of components.

-Here's a small example styling the `QuestionsForm` component:
+Here's a small example styling the `ElectionQuestions` component:

 ~~~ts
 import { extendTheme, createMultiStyleConfigHelpers } from '@chakra-ui/react'